MHKiT-Software/MHKiT/docs/source/installation.rst

 ..
 Note::
 	If you plan to contribute to the MHKiT-Python open-source software, please `fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ the MHKiT-Python repository into your GitHub user account.
+	Install MHKiT using Option 2 above.
-	To include your additions to the MHKiT-Python code, please submit a `pull request <https://github.com/MHKiT-Software/MHKiT-Python/pulls>`_ in the MHKiT-Python master branch.
+	To include your additions to the MHKiT-Python code, please submit a `pull request <https://github.com/MHKiT-Software/MHKiT-Python/pulls>`_ to the MHKiT-Python develop branch.
-	Once reviewed by the MHKiT-Python development team, pull requests will be merged into MHKiT-Python and included in future releases of MHKiT-Python.
+	Once reviewed by the MHKiT-Python development team, pull requests will be merged into MHKiT-Python and included in future releases.

 Test MHKiT-Python installation